 E-Commerce (electronic commerce) is commercial transactions using credit cards over the internet and is an important aspect of managing the finance of your art business.
-With the US representing half of the world’s fraudulent credit card transactions, its important to get familiar with how to best protect yourself.
+With the US representing half of the world’s fraudulent credit card transactions, it’s important to get familiar with how to best protect yourself.
 Days of mailing and cashing checks are gone.
-Scammers are especially big on sending checks, and tend to focus both on artists who still accept this method of payment and emerging artists who are excited for the potential sale.
+Scammers are especially big on sending checks and tend to focus both on artists who still accept this method of payment and emerging artists who are excited about the potential sale.

-The initial dive into E-commerce can seem daunting, especially if you haven’t set up an online store front or accepted credit cards before but this blog introduces very easy ways begin accepting credit transactions.
-This post will layout both the benefits and challenges associated with a few E-commerce options as well as the cost associated with each option.
+The initial dive into E-commerce can seem daunting, especially if you haven’t set up an online storefront or accepted credit cards before but this blog introduces very easy ways to begin accepting credit transactions.
+This post will lay out both the benefits and challenges associated with a few E-commerce options as well as the cost associated with each option.

-- Benefits – An easy E-commerce shop that is frequented by many artists, crafters and creatives, 54 million registered members to be exact.
-Etsy is browsed by many to find that special one of a kind gift.
+- Benefits – An easy E-commerce shop that is frequented by many artists, crafters, and creatives, 54 million registered members to be exact.
+Etsy is browsed by many to find that special one-of-a-kind gift.
 It has a wide range of amateur sellers to booming small businesses.
-Its an online shop interface that can be linked to your artist website and bank account for easy transfers of fund.
+It’s an online shop interface that can be linked to your artist website and bank account for easy transfers of funds.

-- Advanced User Benefits: For advanced users, you can also get the html code to embed a small shop-like interface into your website.
+- Advanced User Benefits: For advanced users, you can also get the HTML code to embed a small shop-like interface into your website.
 You also have the ability to develop downloadable merchandise (like How To’s and other digital format files).
-You can also accept Etsy gift-cards and ship international.
+You can also accept Etsy gift cards and ship them internationally.

-- Challenges – Shipping is apart of this E-commerce process.
+- Challenges – Shipping is a part of this E-commerce process.
 You need to be able to calculate the shipping and handling costs of your product.
-Its also a good idea to create shop policies, for example, deciding you handle a situation where your product arrives damaged and the customer is unhappy.
+It’s also a good idea to create shop policies, for example, deciding you handle a situation where your product arrives damaged and the customer is unhappy.
 Taking nice photos of your product can be challenging if you are not a product photographer.
 Use good lighting and take multiple shots of your item.
-If this is not your forte, consider paying a photographer to take good images of your items because good photos are what sells your product online.
+If this is not your forte, consider paying a photographer to take good images of your items because good photos are what sell your product online.

 - Challenges: Less about an online store and more about secure payment methods.

-- Benefits – Square Space is combination of website with full working shop.
-Has a variety of options: website hosting, online shop, domains and website.
-Its a full package deal, artist website and online shop in one!
-The interface allow for customization by color and design meaning you can include your logo into your shop.
+- Benefits – Square Space is a combination of the website with a full working shop.
+Has a variety of options: website hosting, online shop, domains, and website.
+It’s a full package deal, artist website, and online shop in one!
+The interface allows for customization by color and design meaning you can include your logo in your shop.
 You can add incentives like free shipping and discounts.
 It accepts Paypal as a payment option as well as Apple Pay.